Diving in Cabo San Lucas - Bluewater Dive Travel

 BEST TIME TO DIVE CABO SAN LUCAS

 Cabo San Lucas is diveable year-round; however, species sightings will vary with the season.
-When scuba diving in Cabo San Lucas there is a guarantee of healthy rocky reef and colorful fish.
+Healthy rocky reefs and colorful fish are guaranteed when scuba diving in Cabo San Lucas.
 June to November has the warmest water temperatures, with good visibility and hot, dry surface conditions.

 The peak season is December to May for diving in Cabo San Lucas if you are after bigger marine animal encounters.
-In this timeframe you can encounter humpbacks whales, oracas, schooling mobula rays, blue whales, and whale sharks.
-If you are very lucky you can even see mako sharks, blue sharks, or marlins.
+In this timeframe, you can encounter humpback whales, orcas, schooling mobula rays, blue whales, and whale sharks.
+If you are very lucky, you can even see mako sharks, blue sharks, or marlins.
 Water temperatures are cooler and plankton blooms reduce visibility, however this is the best time to spot hammerhead sharks.
-Sealion activity tends to increase during the winter.
-This is the busy tourist season, and Cabo San Lucas transfors into a buzzing resort with plenty of activities on and off the water.
+Sea lion activity tends to increase during the winter.
+This is the busy tourist season, and Cabo San Lucas transforms into a buzzing resort with plenty of activities on and off the water.

-In the summer month, and in spring and fall the Mobula rays pass though Baja California Sur.
+In the summer months and in spring and fall, mobula rays pass through Baja California Sur.
 These acrobatic animals are cousins of manta rays and come in thousands for courting and breeding.
-Every year when the water temperatures shift, they put on a show, using their winglike fins to do backflips.
-Their way of searching for a mate.
+Every year, when the water temperatures shift, they put on a show, using their wing-like fins to do backflips, their way of searching for a mate.

 DIVING CONDITIONS